 Children are a precious gift from God.
 As adults, we have the privilege and responsibility to care for them and help them live the full and abundant life God desires for them.
 Sadly, love and security are not the reality for hundreds of millions of children who suffer from sexual exploitation, labor in hazardous conditions, or struggle to survive on the streets.

-Abuse, neglect, exploitation, child labor, bodily harm and female genital mutilation and cutting, child marriage, and other forms of harm against children — even murder and child sacrifice — are among the greatest evils in the world.
+Abuse, neglect, exploitation, child labor, bodily harm and female genital mutilation, child marriage, and other forms of harm against children — even murder and child sacrifice — are among the greatest evils in the world.

 I was in prison and you came to visit me.—Matthew 25:36 (NIV)